sbcshop/Barcode-Scanner-Breakout-Software/README.md

    <img src= https://github.com/sbcshop/Barcode-Scanner-Breakout/blob/main/images/usb_mode.JPG />

 ## UART Mode
-The serial communication interface is a popular approach to connect barcode and host devices, and it can be used to connect host devices like PCs and POS systems.
-To ensure data transmission accuracy when using the barcode scanner's serial communication interface, the barcode scanner and the host device must be completely matched in the serial communication protocol's setup parameters.
+The serial communication interface is a popular approach to connect barcode and host devices,like PCs and POS systems.To ensure data transmission accuracy when using the barcode scanner's serial communication interface, the barcode scanner and the host device must be completely matched in the serial communication protocol's setup parameters.